hardyoyo/RodmanPottingerCookbook/recipes/HoppinJohn.md

 Rinse the black-eyed peas and throw out any grit or weird looking peas.
 Put the peas in a medium container and cover them with a couple inches of water.
 Let them soak overnight or for at least 6 hours.
-After they have soaked, drain the peas.

 Chop the onion, bell peppers, and celery.
 In a large pot, warm up the olive oil over a medium heat.
 Add the onion and sauté until it starts to